Skip to main content

 note

-Your GitHub repository is now federated with the Managed Identity which GitHub Actions will use to log into Azure:
+Your GitHub repository is now federated with the Managed Identity, allowing GitHub Actions to log into Azure for the specified Entity:

 - name: Azure Login